zapkub/react-images-preload/readme.md

 This libray help you deal with all messy preloading image in your react component

 ### Feature
+Resolve all giving imageURLs and then tell composite component when everything done

  - use as Higher order component
  - use as Component (Soon)